Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 The KPH30i for me was one of the most highly anticipated headphones ever, and it certainly didn’t disappoint.

-The hype surrounding these things cannot be overstated, but it’s absolutely warranted.
+The hype surrounding it cannot be overstated, but it’s absolutely warranted.

-The treble may not be as bright as some people prefer, but I personally believe it’s just fine.
+The treble may not be as bright as some people prefer, but I personally believe it’s just fine — it’s smooth, clean, and doesn’t introduce any sibilance, which can often be a problem in headphones at this price range.

 The other aspect of the 30i that makes it stand out is its sense of openness and detail – a common theme in good mixing headphones.

-The Soundstage isn’t quite as good as a CB-1, but it’s getting there and you will be able to hear quite a lot going on.
+The Soundstage isn’t quite as good as a CB-1, but it’s getting there, and you will be able to hear quite a lot going on, even in complex mixes.

 What you won’t like